 Melbourne is awash with live theatre; everything from comedy and musicals, to fringe works and highbrow plays.
 The amateur theatre scene is also massive.
 While visitors have a packed programme of choices to weigh up, if you can snag yourself a ticket to an MTC (Melbourne Theatre Company) production, you’ll get the quintessential theatrical experience that’s earned this cutting-edge company its stellar reputation.

 OK, rooftop bars are not exclusive to Melbourne, but it’s an experience the city has practically claimed as its own — and it does it oh-so-well that that presumptuousness can be forgiven.
 Is it just imagination or do your cocktails actually taste sweeter overlooking the panorama of evening city lights as a gentle breeze ruffles your holiday hair?
 Only you can come up with the definitive answer, but you’ll have plenty of opportunities to test the theory.
-If you want to be in with the in-crowd, head for Loop Roof, the Parisian-style Siglo Bar, Rooftop at QT and Good Heavens.
+If you want to be in with the in-crowd, head for Loop Roof, the Parisian-style Siglo Bar, QT Rooftop and Good Heavens.

 The legendary Melbourne Cricket Ground (if you want to sound like a local, just call it ‘the G’) has been hosting sporting clashes since 1853.
 In fact, it’s been around almost as long as the city itself!
 Over the decades, the ground has played host to a huge range of sporting and entertainment events, including football, cricket, World Cup soccer, rugby union, international concerts, and even an Olympics.
 If you time it right and you’re in town for a big game, the atmosphere is like no other.
 But even if the great ground is silent, you can book in for a behind-the-scenes tour and get an intimate taste of its longstanding traditions.

 Believe me when I say it’s all about the food in Melbourne.
 So much so, that you’ll be selling yourself short unless you plan to try as much of the fabulous multicultural cuisine as you can while you’re here.
 Wander through Chinatown for dumplings, along Lygon Street for Italian (read reviews first!), and down Victoria Street in Richmond for Vietnamese (it’s an easy tram ride there and back).
 You should also treat yourself to one extra special dining experience to add that extra spice to your memories of Melbourne.
-If you need some inspiration, Attica (already named the prestigious Restaurant of Year for 2020 by Gourmet Traveller) brings the concept and ingredients of Indigenous food to fine dining, while the perennial Flower Drum offers a very different experience to your cheap and cheerful Chinese.
+If you need some inspiration, Attica (named Restaurant of the Year for 2020 by Gourmet Traveller) brings the concept and ingredients of Indigenous food to fine dining, while the perennial Flower Drum offers a very different experience to your cheap and cheerful Chinese.

 It’s unmistakeable, inimitable and defines the Melbourne CBD like no other landmark: Flinders Street railway station.
 Cornerstone of the city since 1854, the building you see today was completed in 1910 (although the famous clocks, which inspired the phrase ‘meet you under the clocks’, date back to the 1860s).
 The station’s impressive Art Nouveau façade is one of the most recognisable in the country, but there’s so much more to this grand building.
 Do a guided walking tour to delve deeper into its fascinating heritage.
-PS.
-If a man holding a fishing rod disappears into thin air before your very eyes, don’t be alarmed.
-That’s just the station’s resident ghost named George.

 The Clarion Suites Gateway is popular with business types, but there’s no reason the big end of town should have this deluxe Melbourne hotel all to themselves.
 Located on bustling Flinders Street, right next to the must-visit Immigration Museum and just a short walk across the Queen Street Bridge to the Southbank restaurant and bar precinct, a stay at the Clarion Suites Gateway puts you right in the heart of the Melbourne CBD.
 This stylish all-apartment hotel has 120 suites, including studios and one and two-bedroom apartments.
 All rooms feature a subtle, contemporary décor, supremely comfortable beds, stylish furnishings and kitchenette facilities.
 Request a south facing room to enjoy amazing views across the Yarra River.